BelaPlatform/pybela/readme.md

 #### Option C:

-You can also install this library by cloning this repository and running:
+You can also install this library using [pipenv](https://pipenv.pypa.io/en/latest/installation/) by cloning this repository and running:

 ```bash
 git clone  --recurse-submodules https://github.com/BelaPlatform/pyBela